mIcHyAmRaNe/okadminfinder/README.md

 ## Overview

-OKadminFinder is a powerful, open-source tool designed to help administrators and penetration testers discover admin panels, directories, and subdomains of a website.\
+OKadminFinder is a powerful, open-source tool designed to help administrators and penetration testers discover admin panels, directories, subdomains of a website and even some webshells.\
 Built with Python 3.x, OKadminFinder offers a robust set of features to ensure effective and secure scanning.

 ## Features